-Targeted search may also help improve detection prospects.
-In our framework, targeted search is achieved by adopting informative priors on CW parameters.
+Targeted searches may also help improve detection prospects~\cite{Agarwal:2025cag}.
+In our framework, targeted searches are achieved by adopting informative priors on CW parameters.
 These priors are often informed by multi-messenger astrophysical observations.
 For example, recent work has shown that dual AGNs can serve as tracers of SMBHBs, where the sky location of candidate dual AGNs can be determined through optical, radio, and X-ray observations, while redshifts are measured spectroscopically~\cite{Casey-Clyde2022}.
 Moreover, the orientation of SMBHB candidates can be constrained through observations of jet alignment~\cite{Dotti2010}, broad-line region kinematics~\cite{Afanasiev2019}, variability and polarization of quasar light~\cite{Hutsemekers2005}, and host galaxy morphology~\cite{Zakamska2006}.

 The framework presented here can also be used to search for alternative deterministic GW signals by adapting the CW model parameters.
 This opens opportunities to search for a variety of exotic physics, including ultralight dark matter and dark matter substructure~\cite{Brito2015, NANOGrav2023NewPhysics}.